 Hey, don't take our word for it- check out these reviews of Sample Wrench Click here for a screen shot

 Sample Wrench is a powerful audio sample editor which works with Windows sound cards and a variety of MIDI-based keyboard and rack-mount samplers.
-Edit mono or stereo sounds with 24 bit better than CD quality and fidelity at a price that makes the competition look silly.
+Edit mono or stereo sounds with 24 bit better than CD quality and fidelity at a price that makes the competition look silly (how does free sound?).
 Numerous special effects and processes are at your finger tips.
 Check it out:

 Plus all of the conveniences you've come to expect from a professional program such as floating toolbars, user configurations, directory control, and more.

-Any PC compatible running Windows 95 through 8 with 64 Meg of RAM or more, Pentium II class CPU or higher required.
+Any PC compatible running Windows XP through 10 with 64 Meg of RAM or more.
 Price: FREE.
 If you find it useful please consider a donation to support development.

 Click here to download the latest versionShortcut Guide to Sample Wrench (printable, 160k)

 Version 5 for Windows XP, Vista, 7, 8, 10.